geraldalewis/jpng/README.md

 # jpng

 `jpng` can reduce the size of some PNG files by 70-90%.
 It works by converting transparency data to a greyscale matte and then applying JPG compression.
 This library converts the JPG back into a PNG for display on a webpage.
-[To create a jpng, visit the webapp](http://geraldalewis.com/jpng/).
+[To create a jpng, use the webapp](http://geraldalewis.com/jpng/).

 To let the library automatically convert `<img>` elements, [see the jpng-auto section](#jpng-auto). e.g.,
 ```html